Keeping Your Child Safe on Wheels

 What can I do if my child has trouble fitting the bicycle helmet?

-Make sure you have the right size helmet for your child's head.
+We recommend having a child try several sizes and models to find the best fit.
 Try the sizing pads included in the helmet box.
 Properly fitting a bicycle helmet takes time, but it's worth the effort.
-If the helmet doesn't fit properly, it won't protect your child's head if they fall or have a collision.
+If the helmet doesn't fit properly, it won't protect your child's head if she falls or has a collision.
 If you have trouble, ask a knowledgeable salesperson to help you.

 Will bicycle helmets protect my child when they play other sports?